-The agile practice extreme programming is considered as the best practice to take benefits out of the programming cycle.
+The agile practice of extreme programming is considered as the best practice to take benefits out of the programming cycle.
 Extreme programming came into existence after the problems arose in the traditional software development cycle model.
-Its introduction was done just to focus on ‘simply get the job done’ and it was found effective for the development. extreme programming is tried and tested agile development practice; it puts maximum focus on customer interaction to know the exact requirement then only get into the development of the product.
+Its introduction was done just to focus on ‘simply get the job done, and it was found effective for the development. extreme programming is tried and tested agile development practice; it puts maximum focus on customer interaction to know the exact requirement then only get into the development of the product.

-The functioning of Agile Programming
+Functioning of Agile Programming

 It divides the whole cycle processing into smaller or short cycles.
-During the development phase or we can say stage before delivery (can be the last stage also), the customer can make changes based on his requirement.
-It works in five phases-
+During the development phase, or we can say the stage before delivery (can be the last stage also), the customer can make changes based on his requirement.

 The collected data is then divided into small cycles to understand every bit of the user’s requirement.
 The data is prioritized for the first release of the product then development takes place.
 The estimation and schedule of efforts for the first release are calculated and then agreed on the release.
 The first release span is under two months.

-5. Death phase
+5. Death Phase

-The Team (Role and Responsibility)
+Team (Role and Responsibility)

-- Programmer: The programmer is one of the main bodies, he creates the code for the product and, keeps the code simple and definite to possibility.
+- Programmer: The programmer is one of the main bodies; he creates the code for the product and keeps the code simple and definite to possibility.
 The best way to code correctly is to communicate throughout with other programmers and teammates.
 It can be for knowing the exact requirements for the product.

-- Tester: The tester is responsible for running functional tests, he helps the customer to write functional tests.
-Testing is carried throughout (regularly) and testing tools are maintained.
+- Tester: The tester is responsible for running functional tests; he helps the customer to write functional tests.
+Testing is carried throughout (regularly), and testing tools are maintained.

 - Manager: He is the deciding body.
 The Manager keeps the team on track to get the work done.
-He is open to communication to team members regarding issues team facing during development.
+He is open to communication to team members regarding issues the team facing during development.
 He makes sure the work is progressing smoothly until the project is delivered.

 This has been a guide to Agile programming.
-Here we discuss the Functioning and the team role and responsibility of Agile programming.
+Here we discuss the functioning and the team role and responsibility of agile programming.
 You may also have a look at the following articles to learn more –